Burbank Arts for All Foundation believes the arts are transformative.

 Why We Do What We Do:

-We believe the arts help kids overcome their everyday pressures and accomplish their academic goals.
+We believe the arts help students overcome their everyday pressures and accomplish their academic goals.

-Demographic Profile: BUSD’s student body is diverse with 8 of our 16 traditional schools qualifying for Title 1 funding, meaning 40% or more of our students come from low income families.
+Demographic Profile: BUSD’s student body is diverse with 8 of our 16 traditional schools qualifying for Title 1 funding, meaning 40% or more of the students come from low income families.
 BUSD also offers a continuation high school and two alternative learning school campuses.
-The majority of our English Language Learners represent Spanish, Armenian and Arabic cultures.
+The majority of BUSD’s English Language Learners represent Spanish, Armenian and Arabic cultures.

 State of California Public School Funding: California’s per-pupil spending for the past four decades has decreased in comparison to other states.
 The last time California was at the top of the nation in per pupil funding was 1965, when it ranked 5th.
 In 1978 – the year Prop 13 passed –California was 14th .
 The next year, the state fell to 22nd place.
 In 1988, California fell below the national average for the first time and never recovered.
 The state now ranks 43rd.
 Here’s an article from EdSource regarding state wide funding.